Pylons/pyramid/docs/narr/configuration.rst

        serve(app)

 Finally, we actually serve the application to requestors by starting up a WSGI server.
-We happen to use the ``paste.httpserver.serve`` WSGI server runner, using the default TCP port of 8080, and we pass it the ``app`` object (an instance of ``repoze.bfg.router.Router``) as the application we wish to serve.
+We happen to use the :func:`paste.httpserver.serve` WSGI server runner, using the default TCP port of 8080, and we pass it the ``app`` object (an instance of the :class:`repoze.bfg.router.Router` class) as the application we wish to serve.
 This causes the server to start listening on the TCP port.
 It will serve requests forever, or at least until we stop it by killing the process which runs it.

 Conclusion
 ~~~~~~~~~~